AksoEo/docs/api/installation.md

 7. Reload MySQL (on Ubuntu run `service mysql reload`)

-8. Set up the permanent and state data directories
+8. Set up the state data directory

-   AKSO needs two data directories:

-   - The data dir, which stores all permanent data like codeholder profile pictures

-   - The state dir, which stores the email backlog, address label orders etc.
+   AKSO needs a state dir, which stores the email backlog, address label orders etc.

-   To create this directories do something like `mkdir akso-data && mkdir akso-state-data` in an appropriate location.
+   To create this directory do something like `mkdir akso-state-data` in an appropriate location.

 9. Set up the env vars